rule

 Text 21

-From this I shall give you all benedictions, o best of the asuras, the audience of someone destined to die like you with an immortal like me will not be fruitless.'
+For this I shall give you all benedictions, o best of the Asuras, the audience of someone destined to die like you with an immortal like me will not be fruitless.'
 (Vedabase)

 Text 22

-S'rî Nârada said: 'Thus speaking did the original godhead and first living being of the universe sprinkle divine, allpotent and infallible water from his kamandalu [waterpot] over the by the ants eaten body.
+S'rî Nârada said: 'Having said this, the original godhead and first living being of the universe sprinkled divine, all-potent water from his kamandalu [waterpot] over the body that was eaten by the ants.

 S'rî Nârada said: 'Thus speaking did the original godhead and first living being of the universe sprinkle divine, allpotent and infallible water from his kamandalu [waterpot] over the by the ants eaten body.
 (Vedabase)